-This course is designed to increase the student’s understanding of the group life characteristics of urban youth in today’s society.
-This course will provide a conceptual and analytical framework for examining the underlying causes and consequences of social problems that significantly impact the lives of urban youth.
-Classical and contemporary sociological theories and diverse humanistic perspectives regarding these problems will be considered.
+This course will focus on increasing the student's understanding of the group life characteristics of urban youth in American society today.
+The course will provide a conceptual and analytical framework for examining the underlying causes and consequences of social problems that significantly impact the lives of urban youth.
+Classical and contemporary sociological theories and diverse humanistic perspectives will be considered regarding these problems.
 Particular attention is given to the influence of poverty, language and cultural diversity, immigration status and social acculturation, racism, sexism, homophobia, and drug and alcohol abuse on social role behavior.
+(3 credits)

 - ENG 101: English Composition 1